colton123e/supra-crud-app/README.md

 ---

-Start by cloning the git reop with `git clone`
+Start by cloning the git repo with `git clone https://github.com/colton123e/supra-crud-app.git`

 To start the app automatically in a dev environment, run the `run.sh` script using either of the following commands: